A stillbirth is a child born after the 24th week of pregnancy, who did not show any signs of life after being born.

 Stillbirths have to be registered within 42 days.

-If the parents were married to each other at the time of the stillbirth or conception, then either the mother or father can register the stillbirth.
+If the parents were married to each other at the time of the stillbirth or conception, then either the mother or father can register a stillbirth.

 If the parents were not married, then who registers the stillbirth will depend on a number of factors: